TABLE OF CONTENTS

 7. Surviving Spouse.
 For either a Part B or Part E claim for spousal survivorship, the necessary documentation to establish a viable claim usually consists of a copy of the marriage certificate issued or recognized by a State Authority or an Indian Tribe Authority.
 A “Certificate of Blessing of Marriage” from a church is not considered the equivalent of a marriage certificate.
 A marriage license is also unacceptable.
 To be an eligible surviving spouse, the spouse must have been married to the employee for one year immediately prior to the death of the employee.
 This prior year includes the date of marriage, through the day prior to the date of death.
 For example, if an employee married on September 4, 2004 and died on September 3, 2005, the CE does not include September 3, 2005 when calculating the required 365-day term.
 The CE counts each calendar day from September 4, 2004 up through and including September 2, 2005.

 b.
-In some instances a common-law marriage may exist between the employee and the surviving partner.
+In some instances, a common-law marriage may exist between the employee and the surviving partner.
 When the evidence does not sufficiently establish that the claimant had a licensed/certified marriage with the employee for the 365 days immediately prior to the employee’s death – or where there is some evidence to suggest that the marriage was not valid – the CE may have to gather sufficient evidence to make a determination as to whether the parties established a common-law marriage in a state or other territory which authorizes such marriages.
-As a general rule, the existence of a common-law marriage is determined by the law of the state that has the most significant relationship to both spouses and to the alleged marriage.
+As a general rule, in those states that legally permit it, the existence of a common-law marriage is determined by the law of the state where the alleged common-law marriage was allegedly entered into and that has the most significant relationship to both spouses and to the alleged marriage.
 If full development of the claim results in evidence that the alleged common-law marriage occurred in a state that does not allow the creation of such marriages within its borders – and no other state is involved – the inquiry may end there.

 (1) The CE must develop evidence sufficient to establish that any claimed (or potential) common-law marriage meets two threshold issues.
 The first is when the common-law marriage was entered into, and the second is where it was entered into.

-(2) Once the “when and where” elements have been established, the CE should proceed with additional development to document the five standard elements of a common-law marriage outlined in the Common-Law Marriage Handbook.
+(2) Once the “when and where” elements have been established, the CE proceeds with additional development to document the five standard elements of a common-law marriage outlined in the DEEOIC Common-Law Marriage Handbook.

 (3) Evidence which may be used to document a common-law marriage may consist of the following items, as delineated in the handbook: affidavits, marriage and divorce documents, death certificates, children’s records, real estate documents, tax records, banking and loan documents, contracts including insurance documents, employment documents, medical records, tribal documents, wills, trusts, power of attorney documents, utility bills, letters, and/or other significant formal or informal documents.

 (4) The burden to produce all necessary evidence and to establish each element of their eligibility by a preponderance of the evidence rests with the claimant(s).
 The purpose of development regarding a claimed common-law marriage is to obtain sufficient information and probative evidence to support a determination regarding whether a common-law marriage was ever created, and if so, its duration.
-If the evidence is sufficient to reach a decision, the CE may proceed with adjudication.
-If the evidence is not clear, or is in dispute, guidance may be obtained by the Policy Branch, by referring the case file along with a memorandum of explanation.
+If the evidence is sufficient to reach a decision, the CE proceeds with adjudication.
+If the legality of the common-law marriage is not clear, or is in dispute, the case file, along with a memorandum of explanation, is referred to the National Office Policy Branch for guidance.

 8. Surviving Child.
 A “child” of an individual under both Parts B and E of the EEOICPA can only be a biological child, a stepchild, or an adopted child of that individual.
 A person who is or was a dependent of the employee but does not fit within the definition of a qualifying “child” is not an eligible survivor.
 In the vast majority of situations, a birth certificate showing the employee as the parent of a child is sufficient to establish survivorship.
 Where the claimant claims to be a child of the deceased employee and the birth certificate does not list the deceased employee as the father or mother of the claimant, the CE must undertake development to ascertain the circumstances of the claim.
-Development is also necessary in any instance where the paternity of a child or his or her connection to the employee is challenged.
+In those situations where evidence is received that contradicts the paternity of the child or his or her connection to the employee, the CE must proceed with development.
 The CE must use discretion when evaluating evidence in support of a survivorship claim and weigh all evidence received in its totality.

 a.
 Categories of eligible children.